pthariensflame/truffle-dhall/README.md

 # Truffle-Dhall

 A Truffle/GraalVM implementation of the Dhall programmable configuration language.

+(Heavily WIP.)